cie/funcss.org/spec/index.md

     - The [**FuncSSApi Vanilla**](FuncSSApi/1/Vanilla/WD/) is the flavor optimized for jQuery users and Meteor users.

-    - In the future, there could be other flavors optimized for different libraries.
+    - In the future, there could be other flavors optimized for different libraries, like AngularJS.

 * The [**FuncSSLib**](FuncSSLib/1/WD/) defines the FuncSS runtime library.

-These documents can have maturity levels of *Working Draft*, *Candidate Standard* and *Standard*.
+Similarly to CSS specifications, these documents can have maturity levels of *Working Draft*, *Candidate Standard* and *Standard*.
 Currently all of them are in the Working Draft maturity level.